mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I'm Matt Zeidenberg.
 Welcome to my personal web site.
 I live in Brooklyn, New York with my wife and daughter.
 I was born in New York City and grew up in Teaneck, New Jersey.

-I work at Abt Associates, where I research workforce development and education, primarily for federal agencies and private foundations.
-Previously I worked at the Community College Research Center (CCRC) at Columbia University and the Center on Wisconsin Strategy (COWS) at the University of Wisconsin.

-I also taught introductory computer programming at the University of Wisconsin and authored a book on artificial neural networks in artificial intelligence.
+I am a scientist, scholar, and writer whose career has focussed on research in the areas of labor, education, artificial intelligence, and machine learning.